 Create headers for each wildcard path being purged

-next, create a neader for each of the wildcard paths you need the ability to purge.
+Next, create a header for each of the wildcard paths you need the ability to purge.
 For instance, you want to purge the wildcard path //foo.

 1. Click the New button again to create another new header.